owntech-foundation/Core/docs/spin_dataAPI.md

     This kind of acquisition have a side benefit.
 It operates in the background and does not interfer with software.
     It means that periodical sampling will not interrupt code execution.

-The trigger is the PWM peripheral, the ADC performs the conversion and place the result in an output buffer, the output buffer is directly placed in memory by a DMA.
-A rather complex software mechanics execute periodically and serve each measurement in a dedicated memory space.
-The periodical routine is executed at the beggining of the controlTask.
+The trigger is the PWM peripheral: the ADC performs the conversion and places the result in an output buffer, which is directly stored in memory by a DMA.
+A rather complex software mechanism executes periodically and serves each measurement in a dedicated memory space.
+The periodical routine is executed at the beginning of the controlTask.

 !!! info
     Synchronous measurement require having a controlTask running.